-There are as many different kinds of freelancing jobs as there are freelancers themselves.
+There are as many freelance jobs as there are freelancers.
 Each one has its own unique set of industry and market skills that a freelancer will need to be successful.
-However, there some core traits and skills that all successful freelance writers have in common.
+However, there are some core traits and skills that all successful freelance writers have in common.

 Understanding Hard Skills vs. Soft Skills

 So, what exactly is the difference between hard skills vs. soft skills?
 And why are they so important for a freelance writer?